bank2ynab/bank2ynab/README.md

    - `Source Path = c:\users\example-username\Downloads` Specify where you save your downloaded CSV files.
    - `Delete Source File = True` set to `False` if you want to keep the original CSV you downloaded.
 1. Check that the configuration in `bank2ynab.conf` contains a `[SECTION]` for your banking format. *You only need to do this once per bank you use.* If you can't find your bank in the config, [tell us your bank's format](https://goo.gl/forms/b7SNwTxmQFfnXlMf2) and we can add it to the project.
+1. Install the required dependencies by navigating to the `bank2ynab` directory in your command line and entering the following - `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.
 1. Run the `bank2ynab.py` conversion script to generate the YNAB-ready CSV output file.
 How to do this depends on your operating system:
    - Windows: Open a command prompt, navigate to the script directory, and run the command `python bank2ynab.py`.
      - Pro tip: Create a program shortcut!
 Right-click on the `bank2ynab.bat` file, choose *Send to* and then choose *Desktop (create shortcut)*.
 Now you can just double-click that shortcut!